The Witcher 3: Definitive Gwent Guide

 Image: GosuNoob

-One of the keys to winning a Gwent battle lies between the creation of the Decks.
-Always try to visualize what kind of deck your opponent might have, these are the main factors which decide that either you are going to win or not.
-If you want to get started, the Northern deck is a good starter pack you can combine special cards with units, win your rounds with it and it will entitle the player to an extra card for their hand.
-“Scoia’tael” players always have the chances to go first, which is very handy for controlling momentum, and the people using the “Nilfgaardian” deck, take W in the event of a draw.
-Finally, the Monster deck is basically designed to discharge creatures onto the battlefield until the opponent simply can not keep up with your components swarm ability.
+The Northern deck is a good starter pack if you want to get started.
+You can combine special cards with units, win your rounds with it and it will entitle the player to an extra card for their hand.
+“Scoia’tael” players always have the chance to go first, which is very handy for controlling momentum, and the people using the “Nilfgaardian” deck take W in the event of a draw.

 7. Don’t Use More Than 22 Unit Cards